chmln/sd/README.md

 # sd - s[earch] & d[isplace]

-`sd` is a simple, user-friendly find & replace command line tool.
+`sd` is an intuitive find & replace CLI.

-## Features
+## The Pitch

+Why use it over any existing tools?

 **Painless regular expressions**

-Use regex syntax that you already know from JavaScript, Python, and Rust.
-No need to learn  special syntax or eccentrisms of `sed` or `awk`.
-Easily access your captured groups with `$1`, `$2`.
+`sd` uses regex syntax that you already know from JavaScript and Python.
+Forget about dealing with quirks of `sed` or `awk` - get productive immediately.

 **String-literal mode**

-In string-literal mode, you don't need to escape any special characters - its simply unnecessary.
+Non-regex find & replace.
+No more backslashes or remembering which characters are special and need to be escaped.
+Replace away.

 **Easy to read, easy to write**